jfalxa/wchooks/README.md

 Creates a wrapper around an async function that allows tracking the evolution of the async operation while preventing racing conditions between consecutive calls.

-If deps are given, the async function will be memoized using them and the optional isEqual argument.
-Those deps will then be spread as the last arguments of the async function when called.

 ```typescript
 interface Async<F extends AsyncFn> {
   loading: boolean;